Net-Burst.Net

 Ironically, facilitating this can only occur by empowering that alter, even if that alter is currently anti-God.
 This can seem a terrifying thing to do.
 It might seem that the alter is evil, and you could wrongly imagine that to empower him or her is to increase evil in your life.
 The reality, however, is that if you have found Christ and been empowered by the good Lord, then so can this part of you.
 And the only way this alter can be transformed into someone kind, loving, gentle and devoted to God is to be allowed to surface and to interact with you, or with others, who can help that part discover that Jesus is safe, kind, gentle, patient, wise and the best friend that anyone could ever have.

-No matter how strange they might initially seem, no alter is a non-human invader; a demon squatting in your brain to be fought, rebuked or resisted.
+No matter how strange some alters might initially seem, no alter is a non-human invader; a demon squatting in your brain to be fought, rebuked or resisted.
 On the contrary, even the most obnoxious alter is a long-lost but indispensable part of a person for whom Jesus gave his life to redeem.
 Each alter is a lost sheep that the Good Shepherd never forgets or neglects.
 Rather, our Lord focuses all his attention on it.
 He cares so deeply that he lovingly leaves the ninety-nine to devote all his effort to search for the lost one so that he can rejoice over lovingly restoring it to the fold.

 We are called to be like Jesus, the Good Shepherd, who lays down his life for the lost.
 Even if you mistakenly see an alter as an enemy, remember that the One you are called to emulate loves his enemies more than his own life and is continually working on wooing them so that they will eventually discover that he is their best friend.
 We are called to turn the other cheek, rejoice when we are persecuted and win to Christ those who do not know him.
 Learning to do this begins with doing it with one’s alters.